sunfounder/pico-2w-kit/docs/source/pyproject/py_passenger_counter.rst

 **Conclusion**

-In this lesson, you've learned how to create a practical Passenger Counter using the Raspberry Pi Pico 2w, a PIR motion sensor, and a 4-digit 7-segment display.
+In this lesson, you've learned how to create a practical Passenger Counter using the Raspberry Pi Pico 2 W, a PIR motion sensor, and a 4-digit 7-segment display.
 This project demonstrates how microcontrollers can interact with sensors and output devices to collect and display data in real-time.

 Feel free to experiment with the code and hardware to add new features or improve functionality.
 This project can serve as a foundation for more complex systems involving data analysis, remote monitoring, or integration with other sensors and devices.